radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 1. From the Control Panel > Manage > Directory Namespace > Namespace Design select the RadiantOne Directory below Root Naming Contexts.
 1. On the PROPERTIES tab on the right, click **EDIT** next to the *Replication Excluded Attributes* property.
-1. Click the option to "pause" inter-cluster replication prior to changing the excluded attributes list.
+1. Click the link to "pause replication" prior to changing the excluded attributes list.
 	![Pausing Inter-cluster Replication](Media/pause-replication.jpg)

 1. With inter-cluster replication paused, enter the attribute name(s) and press "Enter" on the keyboard after each.